 It’s the same look I give when someone was to ask me “What do cats like to eat for breakfast?”

-There are a few known wheatgrass benefits for cats that can help improve their health and wellness.
 In fact, cats in the wild are known to eat certain plants to help with sickness and ailments.

 Weight Loss

 Wheatgrass can be used as an appetite suppressant in cats.
-There is a region in our brain called the ‘appestat’ that controls our appetite.

 It can be a useful tool to have if you have an overweight cat and needs to lose weight.